cell-os/cell-os/docs/userguide.md

     - 99-cell
 ```

-Cell level caches, metadata and configurations are stored in `.generated`.
+Cell level caches, metadata and configurations are stored in `~/.cellos/generated`.
-See the CLI advanced section on [.generated](userguide.md#generated) for
+See the CLI advanced section on [~/.cellos/generated](userguide.md#generated) for
 more information.